 Hi!
-I’m Karelia, author of the recent release, Something True.
+I’m Karelia, author of the recent release, Something True, and a Lambda Literary Award finalist.
+(I just found out.
+I’m so excited!)
 I specialize in genre fiction with a a literary flare.
 I’d love to hear from you!
 Sign up for News From the Purveyor, a once monthly newsletter of book reviews, photos, inspiration, and news from your friendly purveyor of quality literary fiction.

 Tate Grafton has a tough exterior, but underneath she’s kind, caring, and fiercely loyal.
 That’s why she first started working at Out in Portland Coffee-it was her way of repaying the shop’s owner for taking her in as a homeless teenager.
 Nine years later, the coffee shop is floundering and Tate feels like she’s letting life pass her by . . . until she shares an unforgettable night with a beautiful stranger.
 When the mysterious woman disappears the next morning, Tate doesn’t even know her name.